MicroEJ/docs/PlatformDeveloperGuide/watchdog.rst

 The checkpoint registration system allows the user to add checkpoints monitored by the platform watchdog timer.
 Each checkpoint registered by the Watchdog API must attest their activity before the watchdog timeout, otherwise a **hardware reset** is performed.
-The high level diagram below summarizes use application interaction with the Watchdog API.
+The high level diagram below summarizes interactions between the user application, the Watchdog API and the Watchdog timer.

 .. figure:: images/watchdog_highlevel_diagram.png
    :alt: Watchdog API high level description